demastri/chessable-to-pgn/ReadMe.md

     - values for `-pgn` include:
       - `incremental` (default), writes/updates the output pgn file(s) in `pgnRoot` as variations are fetched and processed
       - `after` fetches all requested html files first (if any), then writes all requested pgn data afterwards
       - `none` does not write any pgn for this run
     - Example: `python chessable-to-pgn.py -courses 42579 57374 -web all -pgn after` would fetch the full html for both specified courses, overwriting any preexisting html files, then write all pgn for both courses.
+  - Additionally, the `-key` (default) and `-noKey` flags determine whether the first Chessable "key" move is marked in the PGN, with the string comment " -KEY- "
 - To set html and pgn file locations:
   - `htmlRoot` flag sets the base for where the tool will write HTML files.
 The default is `./html/`
   - `pgnRoot` flag sets the base for where the tool will write HTML files.
 The default is `./pgn/`